 In Louisiana and Mississippi, the most significant causes of death are poaching and road kills.
 Roads split up bear habitat and may cause vehicle collisions, increase human contact, decrease habitat use, or restrict bears’ movement to other areas.

 Black bears are adaptable and opportunistic.
 They can survive in locations near humans if there are places of retreat, such as forested land, nearby.
 As bear populations continue to increase, bear sightings and encounters will become more common.
 Therefore, it is important to know how to live alongside bears.

 Bear conflicts are primarily the result of the bears being attracted to a food source.
 Never leave garbage in the woods are at campsites.
 Leave food at home or sealed in your vehicle.

 Review these resources provided by your local state agencies for further information on living safely with bears:

 Recovery from Threatened Status

 The Louisiana black bear has improved in status due to the active partnerships of many private landowners, state and Federal agencies, universities, and non-governmental organizations.
 On May 20, 2015 we proposed to delist the Louisiana black bear due to successful recovery.
-On March 10, 2016 we removed the Louisiana black bear from the Lists of Threatened and Endangered Wildlife due to successful recovery.

 Our review shows that threats to the survival of the Louisiana black bear have been eliminated or reduced, and adequate government regulations exist.
 The best available science indicates that healthy sub populations of this species will be viable for at least the next 100 years, with enough protected habitat to support breeding and movement of individuals between subpopulations so that the subspecies is not currently, and is not likely to again become, a threatened species.